stan-dot/silver-octo-fiesta/reports/survey/survey_assessment.md

 50-59

 Logical structure with sensible subdivision into chapters and sections.
 Introduction chapter is generally ok.
 Review is competent but generally exhibits a basic understanding of the subject.
 Largely focussed on topic.
 Largely factually correct, but may contain some irrelevant material or miss some important points.
 Analysis and requirements are adequate.
 Evaluation and testing is covered.
 Some use of diagrams/maths/tables, but may be poorly organised.
 Clearly written overall, but may be ambiguous in places and show lapses of grammar.

+## bin

+intersection of 2 areas, need to talk about both

+the data gathering problem
+- long guides
+- need more data
+- that 2014 study that it's hard

+- progress to a more detailed account of the most relevant work in the area, taking care to include some up-to-date references.

+- unanswered questions and issues
+- if criticisms, they must come from a place of understanding